-Yesterday, I wrote a post about how to stop Semalt.com from showing up in your Google Analytics account.
-Today, in this post, I’ll tell you how to block semalt.com from accessing your website using the site’s .htaccess file.
+Yesterday, I wrote a post about how to block Semalt (also known as Semalt.com) from showing up in your Google Analytics account.
+In this post, I’ll tell you how to block Semalt from accessing your website using the site’s .htaccess file.
 Just as a warning, you need to be a pretty advanced user to do this, as if you do something wrong in the .htaccess file of your website there’s a possibility that you’ll take your website down.
 Each and every request (every hit on every file) first accesses the .htaccess file before your website loads.
 This is one way that you can stop visitors and bots from even having access to your website.

 There have been a few theories as to how semalt.com is accessing your site.
 There are rumors out there that they’re using some sort of hacked botnet in order to do all the crawling.
 Or they’re constantly changing the IP addresses of their crawlers.

 If you’d like to block semalt.com by using the .htaccess file, then here’s a few lines of code to add to the file: [Read more…]

 There’s a rogue website that is showing up as a referral in your Google Analytics.
 Semalt.com bills itself as “Semalt is a professional webmaster analytics tool that opens the door to new opportunities for the market monitoring, yours and your competitors’ positions tracking and comprehensible analytics business information.”
 Okay, fine.
 But to be honest with you, most likely you do NOT want any traffic from Semalt.com.
 In fact, it’s not real visitors, it’s just a “bot” that is wasting your website bandwidth and costing you money.
 Real visitors are generally not coming from a website called Semalt.com.
 So, to accurately see your referral and website visitor traffic in Google Analytics, I recommend removing this or “excluding” semalt.com in your Google Analytics tracking.
 Here’s how to do that.